f5devcentral/AI-stepbystep/1_text_labs/open-webui/04-mcpo.md

 ![open-webui home](images/owui_home.png)

-2. In the settings window, click teh External Tools in the left bar, then click the **+** to the far left to add a tool.
+2. In the settings window, click the External Tools in the left bar, then click the **+** to the far left to add a tool.

 ![open-webui settings](images/owui_settings.png)